Ingvar Kamprad: IKEA Founder and One of the World's Richest Men

 IKEA has now become known worldwide for its innovative and stylish designs.
 Almost all IKEA products are designed for flat packaging, which reduces shipping costs, minimizes transport damage, increases store inventory capacity, and makes it easier for customers to take the furniture home themselves, rather than needing delivery.
 While this innovation is now viewed as a great customer experience that helps IKEA customers purchase furniture without the hassle of delivery fees and wait times, the original reason for it was competitive pressure from IKEA's competitors to their suppliers, who actually boycotted IKEA, forcing IKEA to do it themselves.

-Good Design, Good Function and Good Quality, with Low Prices:
+Good Design, Good Function, and Good Quality with Low Price

-Kamprad's vision has been the driving force behind IKEA's success.
+Kamprad's vision was the driving force behind IKEA's success.
 IKEA hires its own designers, who have received numerous awards over the years.
-Kamprad believes that the company exists not just to improve people's lives, but to improve the people themselves.
+Kamprad believed that the company exists not just to improve people's lives, but to improve the people themselves.
 The self-service store design and ease of assembly of their furniture are not merely cost controls, but an opportunity for self-sufficiency.
 This vision is reinforced in their advertising and catalog, as well.

-Kamprad has been extremely shrewd in creating IKEA's organizational structure.
-It is owned ultimately by a Dutch trust controlled by the Kamprad family, with various holding companies handling different aspects of IKEA's operations, such as franchising, manufacturing and distribution.
+Kamprad was extremely shrewd in creating IKEA's organizational structure.
+It is owned ultimately by a Dutch trust controlled by the Kamprad family, with various holding companies handling different aspects of IKEA's operations, such as franchising, manufacturing, and distribution.
 IKEA even has an investment banking arm.
-Kamprad has repeatedly resisted pressure to take the company public, feeling that it would slow their decision-making processes that have allowed their phenomenal growth over the decades.
+Kamprad repeatedly resisted pressure to take the company public, feeling that it would slow their decision-making processes that have allowed their phenomenal growth over the decades.

-On the one hand, Kamprad has a reputation for being, well, "cheap".
-He takes the subway to work, and when he drives, it's an old Volvo.
-Rumor is that when he stays in a hotel, if he feels the urge to drink one of those expensive sodas from the wetbar, he replaces it later with one picked up from a nearby convenience store.
+On the one hand, Kamprad had a reputation for being, well, "cheap".
+He would take the subway to work, and when he drove, it was an old Volvo.
+Rumor is that when he stayed in a hotel, if he felt the urge to drink one of those expensive sodas from the in-room bar, he would replace it later with one picked up from a nearby convenience store.
 Yet IKEA has a long tradition of community outreach and philanthropy, with each store encouraged to support local causes, plus international sponsorship of UNICEF and others.